 If you pay enough attention to sustainability across your business (and more sustainability trends out there), there are many benefits that you can reap rewards from if you sow seeds in the right places.

-Indeed, for facilities and field service management business, sustainability is a major focus, as this year’s 2020 Facilities Show clearly indicates, emphasising:
+Indeed, for facilities and field service management business, sustainability continues to be a major focus, just as the Facilities Show indicates, emphasising:

 Of course, with all this in mind, it can be particularly interesting to reflect on your own sustainability efforts.

-After all: a clearer, cleaner way of doing things will result in less waste, a productive use of everyone’s energy, and a more efficient use of digital resources, as opposed to overuse and waste of physical resources (like paper, ink, fuel, etc).
+After all: a clearer, cleaner way of doing things will result in less waste and better use of everyone’s energy, as well as ensure more efficient use of digital resources, as opposed to overuse and waste of physical resources (like paper, ink, fuel, etc).

 A Sustainable Workforce